CONCEPT ANALYSIS

 The augmented class's power is, architecturally, a rental agreement with infrastructure.
 Remove the infrastructure and the agreement expires.
 A Nexus executive with a Platinum consciousness license and 11.8 petaflops of cognitive augmentation becomes, during a blackout, a person who cannot start a fire.

-The Lamplighters โ€” the Blackout Economy's aristocracy โ€” restore power.
-G Nook operators maintain communication through hardware that predates the Grid by decades.
+โ€” the Blackout Economy's aristocracy โ€” restore power. operators maintain communication through hardware that predates the Grid by decades.
 Dream Harvesters, the unaugmented laborers the formal economy treats as obsolete, become the most valuable people in any room.
 A person who can purify water without a filtration algorithm is, for twelve hours, wealthier than anyone in the Heights.

 Viktor Kaine's political capital is denominated in fifty years of blackout favors.
 Not metaphorically.
 His governance during normal operations draws from the same account: the accumulated weight of having given without being asked, compounded across every Grid failure since 2134.
 The blackout doesn't create a different power structure.
 It reveals the one that was already there, temporarily obscured by the formal economy running on top of it.